TheIdentitySelector/thiss-js/docs/install.rst

 Building and Installing
 =======================

-Note that most users won't want to install and deploy their own isntance of thiss-js but will most likely want to use one of the existing service instances such as service.seamlessaccess.org.
+Note that most users won't want to install and deploy their own instance of thiss-js but will most likely want to use one of the existing service instances such as service.seamlessaccess.org.

 The included Makefile has a number of targets aimed at those who want to build and package their own instance: